$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Proofs of Theorems , , and

 Next, we show that for any spanning tree simplex $\tilde{\mathcal{Q}}_T$, the number of facets visible from $\mathbf q$ is equal to the internal semi-passivity of the tree.
-At the same time, it will also turn out that $\mathbf q$ is not lying on any of the supporting hyperplanes of the simplices, i.e., $\mathbf q$ is in general position.
+At the same time, it will also turn out that $\mathbf q$ does not lie on any of the supporting hyperplanes of the simplices, i.e., $\mathbf q$ is in general position.

 Let $T\in \mathcal{T}$ be a tree of the dissecting tree set.
 The simplex $\tilde{\mathcal{Q}}_T$ has $\mathcal{Q}_T$ as a facet; just as before, this is never visible from $\mathbf q$.
 The rest of the facets are of the form $\tilde{\mathcal{Q}}_{T-e_k}=\conv\{ \mathbf{x}_{e_j} \mid e_j\in T-e_k\}$ for some edge $e_k\in T$.